 But as the Supreme Court explained, Connecticut law is fairly clear on this point.
 As long as right of subrogation exists, a defendant is not entitled to any collateral source reduction.
 The purported settlement offer was never accepted or entered into the official court records.
 And the mere fact such an offer was made demonstrates the right of subrogation existed in the first place.

 Do You Need Help From a New Car Accident Attorney?

 If all of this insurance and legal terminology still has you confused, you are not alone.
 Insurance companies and defense attorneys will attempt to exploit your ignorance of the law to their advantage.
 This is why you need to work with an experienced Waterford-New London, Connecticut, personal injury lawyer following any type of car accident.
-Contact the offices of Polito & Associates LLC to schedule a consultation with one of our attorneys today.
+Contact the offices of Polito & Harrington LLC to schedule a consultation with one of our attorneys today.